JackGeorgeS/BrainByte/README.md

 # BrainByte
-A web-app to learn Python through games
+A web-application to learn Python through games / quizzes.

+This is an early version of the web-app for an personal project.
+In the future development, a 'story' and more quizzes and mini-games will be added.